 When it comes to woodworking projects, a great deal of cutting is involved.
 Much of that will be done on a table saw, but lugging full sheets to the cutting location, positioning them across the table, and then cutting them down multiple times is huge waste of energy and time.
 A track saw can save you a lot of that effort, allowing you to make rough cuts first, trim down larger pieces of wood, and then more easily and accurately use your table saw.
-Of course, finding the best track saw can be challenging – there are tons of different options on the market, all with their own list of features and benefits.
+Of course, finding the best tool can be challenging – there are tons of different options on the market, all with their own list of features and benefits.
+Maybe you are looking for variable speed options, the ability to cut through certain materials, or to make certain cuts.
 We’ve taken the struggle out of the process for you, and compiled a list of the top track saws for home and professional users.

 Table of Contents